 So, early this year, he turned Liliana into the Bar at Osito.
 It lasted a matter of weeks.
 Then the Bar Agricole team — with whom Stowaway worked for a decade — used the space as a pop-up for the acclaimed institution’s final nomadic phase.
 Now the lodge-like, one-notch-above-minimalist Bar at Osito is back, and with the arrival of the season’s first atmospheric river, its gray interior may be the best place in San Francisco to enjoy an elegant cocktail and some à la carte bites.

 If Osito is, in Stowaway’s words, an “exploration of Northern California through the lens of fire, preservation, and seasonality,” then the Bar at Osito takes the seasonal element and runs with it.
-Some drinks feel like a distillation of autumn itself: the $18 Pan American Clipper (Calvados, grenadine, lemon, and absinthe) and the $16 Stone Fence (Kilchoman scotch, Lonely Mountain Pink Lady apples, and lemon), which could be second cousins, their shared lineage traced through the apple in the Calvados.
+Some drinks feel like a distillation of autumn itself: the $18 Pan American Clipper (Calvados, grenadine, lemon, and absinthe) and the $16 Stone Fence (Kilchoman scotch, Lonely Mountain Pink Lady apples, and lemon) could be second cousins, their shared lineage traced through the apple in the Calvados.

 The green fairy pops up again in an unlikely place: a spin on a martini, probably the last cocktail in the book that would cry out for a jolt of diesel-strength wormwood.
 Yet the $16 Turf Cocktail (gin, dry vermouth, maraschino, and absinthe) is no testosterone-fueled dare.
 It’s potent but balanced, with a drawn-out finish, as the almond-y maraschino and herbaceous absinthe take over.